William Constable (designer)

-William Henry Archibald Constable (8 March 1906 – 22 August 1989) was a leading Australian film and stage designer, painter, cartoonist, printmaker and illustrator.
+William Henry Archibald Constable (8 March 1906 – 22 August 1989) was an Australian film and stage designer, painter, cartoonist, printmaker and illustrator.

 Biography

 William Constable was born in Eaglehawk a suburb of Bendigo, Victoria.
 Constable was raised with two younger brothers in the family of the Reverend Archibald Henry Constable, rector of St. John's Church of England.
 Constable's childhood home still standing next to the church in Malmsbury, a small town in regional Victoria, Australia.
 Trained as apprentice electrical fitter at the Jolimont Workshops he worked for Victorian Railways.
 He took watercolour lessons from Meta Townsend.
 In 1926 he was laid off from the position, he left for England, where studied in London's Saint Martin's School of Art.
 At nights, he was involved with the most advanced experimental theatres in England, which set his passion for life.

 On return to Australia in 1930s, Constable worked on several commercial design projects, and was noticed after his very first theatrical commission in 1933, the cubist stage decorations for the Gregan McMahon Players’ production of Bridie's Jonah and the Whale at the Garrick in South Melbourne.
 The play was directed by Alec Coppel.
-The press claimed that the "production will be notable for the unusual settings by William Constable, a young artist who recently reached Melbourne from abroad … Constable's stage settings are great fun.
+The press claimed that the "production will be notable for the unusual settings by William Constable, a young artist who recently reached Melbourne from abroad ...
+Constable's stage settings are great fun.
 They are simple and attractive."
 Constable took several commissions to create promotional visuals for Ford, Shell, some Government departments and even designed the float.